 Reconciliation, as defined by Reconciliation Australia, is based on five critical, interrelated dimensions: race relations, equality and equity, institutional integrity, unity and historical acceptance.
-The list of recommended readings and viewings below explore themes vital to developing a deeper appreciation for the complexity of Reconciliation and how they relate to the five dimensions above.
+This list of recommended readings and viewings explore themes vital to developing a deeper appreciation for the complexity of Reconciliation and how they relate to the five dimensions above.
 Resources will continually be added to the list.

 The Limits of Settler Colonial Reconciliation, Sarah Maddison, Tom Clark, Ravi de Costa (Editors), 2016, [LITERATURE]: This book investigates whether and how reconciliation in Australia and other settler colonial societies might connect to the attitudes of non-Indigenous people in ways that promote a deeper engagement with Indigenous needs and aspirations.
 It explores concepts and practices of reconciliation, considering the structural and attitudinal limits to such efforts in settler colonial countries.
 Bringing together contributions by the world’s leading experts on settler colonialism and the politics of reconciliation, it complements current research approaches to the problems of responsibility and engagement between Aboriginal and non-Aboriginal peoples.
 Available as ebook from Unimelb Library.